-The University of Bergen aims to create more world leading research groups in Bergen.
-Bergen Research Foundation (BFS) is a generous contributor.
+The University of Bergen aims to to have world-class academic environments in all faculties.
+The Bergen Research Foundation (BFS) is a generous contributor to this goal.

-The University of Bergen has recruited five excellent researchers internationally, to strengthen our leading research groups.
+The University of Bergen has recruited five international excellent scientists in order to strengthen a number of leading research groups.

-By offering the researchers special terms and support, this collaboration has strengthened UiB in the international competition for excellent researchers.
+By offering these scientists special terms and support, the UiB-BFS collaboration has strengthened UiB´s international research profil

 The five researchers are:

 - Michael Fellows, Bergen Algorithms Research Group

 - Valeriya Lyssenko, KG Jebsen Center for Diabetes Research

 - Don Kalb, Department of Social Antrhopology

 - Michael Baumgartner, Department of Philosophy (starts autumn 2017)